wghilliard/deluxxe/scripts/README-car-mapping.md

 # Car-to-Sticker Mapping Download

-This script automatically downloads car-to-sticker mapping data from a private Google Sheet and formats it as a CSV file.
+The `download-car-mapping.py` script automatically downloads car-to-sticker mapping data from a private Google Sheet and formats it as a CSV file with proper column mapping and data validation.

 ## Setup